profile

 Optimization techniques for large-scale ML.
 Last but not least, I have actively worked on developing general optimization techniques for large-scale machine learning models, including data augmentation, optimizer, network architecture, objective function.
 My research emphasizes two key objectives: empirical impact and theoretical soundness.
 Especially, my aim is to develop easy-to-use techniques that seamlessly function as plug-and-play solutions.

-Finally, I also have worked on domain specific optimization techniques by utilizing properties of the given data, e.g., compositionaly of Korean/Chinese letters, low- and high- frequency information for better audio understanding, or harmonic information for multi-source audio understanding.
+Lastly, I also have worked on domain specific optimization techniques by utilizing properties of the given data, e.g., compositionaly of Korean/Chinese letters, low- and high- frequency information for better audio understanding, or harmonic information for multi-source audio understanding.

 Publications